Mini Gastric Bypass Surgery: Pros and Cons

 While mini gastric bypass patients may find that consistent overeating will stretch their stomachs and lead to some weight being regained, there are ways to prevent this (as detailed in our related blog post).

-Furthermore, all SmartShape™ bariatric surgery patients have access to our 5-year AfterCare Program, which provides ongoing support, education, and access to medical health professionals.
+Furthermore, all SmartShape™ bariatric surgery patients have access to our aftercare program, which provides ongoing support, education, and access to medical health professionals.
 We are deeply committed to helping patients succeed in a healthy, sustainable way.

 On the flip side, patients who take a weight loss drug often find that their improvements are quickly lost after stopping treatment.